 We’ve sorted through the often conflicting information.
-The below guide will help you maximize your juice cleanse, if you decide that is right for you.
-We even included several healthy and delicious juice recipes perfect for a juice cleanse or your typical health routine.
+The below guide will help you maximize your juice cleanse should you decide that this is right for you.
+We even included several healthy and delicious juice recipes perfect for either a juice cleanse or as part of your typical health routine.

 I am wary of all diet trends.
 While some of the research supporting juice cleanses is compelling, I prefer to be conservative.
 My experience is that we, as humans, know less about health issues than we think we do, so question everything and assume nothing.

 Harvard says “drinking fresh juice at home to squeeze more fresh fruits and vegetables into our diets since less than one-third of adult Americans eat the recommended nine servings a day.”
 But, they do not support juice cleanses.
 Instead, they state that there is insufficient evidence that juice cleanses are healthy.

 In this same report, Harvard praises some juices’ health benefits: